thejetjayjay/DomCobb/README.md

 1. Paste the metaprompt (`DomCobb.md`) directly in a new chat
 2. Provide all files from `Knowledge Library/` folder as project context
-3. Specify alternative output methods (browser won't have access to `Outputs/` folder)
+3. Specify alternative output methods (prompts will be saved locally by the user)

 ---